Unboxed-Software/solana-course/content/token22-metadata.md

 ## 4. Create embedded metadata

-start by creating a file called `src/nft-with-embedded-metadata.ts`.
+Start by creating a file called `src/nft-with-embedded-metadata.ts`.
 This file will contain only one function which we will call `createNFTWithEmbeddedMetadata`, and it will take the same inputs as the  previous `createNFTWithMetadataPointer` function.

 The outline of this function is as follows: